maffka123/Admin_panel_sprint_2/README.md

     docker exec -it postgres psql -U postgres
     ```

-    and the copypaste content of ya_postgres_schema.psql
+    and the copy-paste content of ya_postgres_schema.psql

     * Migrate:
     ```bash